-Where possible, I aim to purchase whole wheat pita bread as it contains more fibre compared to a white pita bread option.
+Where possible, I aim to purchase whole wheat pita bread as it contains more fiber compared to a white pita bread option.
 Use whatever works best for you.

 Vegan Avocado Sauce for Pizza

-Lastly, we’re topping our epic vegan BBQ pizza with a rich and delicious vegan avocado sauce!
+Lastly, we’ll top this epic vegan BBQ pizza with a rich and delicious vegan avocado sauce!

-This sauce is simple to whip together and adds all the rich, creamy flavour that a good vegan pizza needs.
+The sauce is simple to whip together and adds rich, creamy flavor that any good vegan pizza needs.
 The avocado sauce also adds some healthy fats to the pizza.
 Fats are important to make food taste good, keep us feeling full and are essential to help with absorption of nutrients.

 Other options besides the avocado sauce are vegan cheese shreds or some type of vegan cheese sauce.
 For BBQ pizza, sour cream would also be a nice topping.
 It’s great to pair a tangy and spicy sauce (like barbecue sauce) with something creamy!

-A drizzle of Caesar salad dressing would also be fantastic!
+A drizzle of Caesar salad dressing is also fantastic!